 With thoughts from Colven Wilson, Technical Manager at Eyemouth Freezers Ltd

 Pea season has officially commenced this year and all the pea fields are being emptied.
 They are going to new homes in Birdseye bags, Cup-a-Soups and grandmas’ freezers all over the country.
 But how do they get there?
-And how do we decide which peas are the best - peafect colour, shape, texture and taste – and which ones should be mushy peas…?
+How do we decide which peas are best - peafect colour, shape, taste – and which ones should be mushy peas…?

 Enter… The TU Tenderometer: Pea Maturity Measurement System!

 This innovative and industry-defining piece of equipment is built for continual use during harvest season and grades the tenderness of your lush green pearls.
 Since using the TU Tenderometer, Colven Wilson of Eyemouth Freezers Ltd has “Seen a huge improvement not only in grading but when to actually shift fields and begin vining,” evidencing the many benefits that the TU Tenderometer guarantees.